Domain names and the DNS

 When a ‘nominet.org.uk’ nameserver is queried (8), it is able answer the question and sends back the address of ‘www.nominet.org.uk’ (9).
 The resolver passes this response back to your computer (10), which can then make use of the information to access the Nominet web site.

-This process requires a lot of communication between a number of computers and can take a (relatively) long time.
+This process requires a lot of communication between several computers, and can take a (relatively) long time.
 To speed it up, the resolver remembers the results of recent queries; if you make a request for ‘www.nominet.org.uk’ and the resolver has recently answered the same question from someone else, the resolver will pass back the address without consulting other nameservers.
-Even if it doesn’t have that information available, it is possible that the addresses of one or more of the root, ‘uk’, ‘org.uk’ or ‘nominet.org.uk’ nameservers are in memory; if so, the query process can be short-circuited by starting the search at one of them.
+Even if it doesn’t have that information available, it may be that the addresses of one or more of the root, ‘uk’, ‘org.uk’ or ‘nominet.org.uk’ nameservers are in memory; if so, the query process can be short-circuited by starting the search at one of them.

 Minerva House, Edmund Halley Road, Oxford Science Park, OX4 4DQ, United Kingdom